Matching Bounds: How Choice of Matching Algorithm Impacts Treatment Effects Estimates and What to Do about It: Introduction

 Matching Bounds works by solving two mixed-integer programs that respectively maximize or minimize the value of an average treatment effect estimator on the same data by changing only which units are matched with the constraints that the matches must produce the same level of balance, both global and covariate-specific, and measured in a variety of ways.
 In this way, Matching Bounds captures both statistical uncertainty and researcher-degrees-of-freedom.

-Matching Bounds can be particularly useful in fields in which the robustness of empirical results is paramount: many studies in political economy and development economics have gone on to inform the policy-making of major development agencies and state bureaucracies.
-For example, \cite{Clayton2015} uses matching to evaluate mandatory gender quotas in Lesotho, \cite{Zucco2013} shows that a conditional cash transfer intervention impacts electoral outcomes using matching, and \cite{Buntaine2015} uses the same methods to argue that civil society organizations can hold international organizations such as the World Bank accountable to national authorities.
-All of these studies, whose data were used in our experiments, have great relevance for the policy world and for the allocation and procurement of development funds, therefore, it is important that more robust matching methods are developed to strengthen the results presented by studies such as these.
+Matching Bounds can be particularly useful when the robustness of empirical results is paramount: many studies in political economy and development economics have gone on to inform both the general theoretical frameworks of political science and the policy-making of major development agencies and state bureaucracies.
+For example, \cite{Clayton2015} uses matching to evaluate mandatory gender quotas in Lesotho, \cite{Zucco2013} uses matching to show that a conditional cash transfer intervention impacts electoral outcomes, and \cite{Buntaine2015} uses the same methods to argue that civil society organizations can hold international organizations such as the World Bank accountable to national authorities.
+All of these studies, whose data were used in our experiments, have great relevance for building and testing political science theories that go on to inform policy-making.
+Therefore, it is important that more robust matching methods are developed to strengthen the results presented by studies such as these.
 The method proposed in this paper is one such robust approach.

-In this work, we apply Matching Bounds to the problem of estimating the effects of foreign aid on conflict, which is of theoretical relevance both in political economy and international relations, but also of practical importance as it directly impact how aid funds are allocated.
-We apply Matching Bounds to a replication of \cite{Nielsen2011}.
-We show that results are robust to choice of matching method under strict balance restrictions, but if balance is constrained in a slightly different way, results can vary quite dramatically.
-We take advantage of the interpretability of matching to explain what causes the issue in an application.
+To further test and validate Matching Bounds, we will apply the methodology to a replication of two different studies that originally use matching.
+The first is a study of whether violence incites migration originally conducted by \cite{adhikari2013conflict}: here we show that results obtained with matching are largely robust to variation of match assignment at similar levels of balance.
+The second is a study of whether countries with more left-leaning governments tend to impose trade restrictions \citep{grieco2009preferences}: in this case we find that the results of matching analyses on these data are not robust to variation of match assignment.
+This means that there exist several same-balance matched subsets of the data that lead to largely different effect estimates.